sematext/spm-agent-docker/coreos/README.md

 ## Step by Step - understand whats going on ...

 ### Preparation:

-Get a free account [apps.sematext.com](https://apps.sematext.com)
+1. Get a free account [apps.sematext.com](https://apps.sematext.com/users-web/register.do)

-1. Create an SPM App of type “Docker” and copy the SPM Application Token
+2. [Create an SPM App of type “Docker”](https://apps.sematext.com/spm-reports/registerApplication.do) to obtain the SPM Application Token
-2. For logs you need to create a Logsene App to obtain a second App Token for Logsene
+3. Create a [Logsene](http://www.sematext.com/logsene/) App to obtain the Logsene Token
-3. Store the configuration in etcd, the Logsene Gateway Port is 9000 by default.
+4. Store the configuration in etcd, the Logsene Gateway Port is 9000 by default.

 ```
 etcdctl set /sematext.com/myapp/spm/token SPM_TOKEN